 ‘There was an old woman who swallowed a fly,

 I don’t know why she swallowed a fly: perhaps she’ll die.’

 ‘There was an old woman who swallowed a spider

 that wriggled and jiggled and tickled inside her.

 She swallowed the spider to catch the fly,

 I don’t know why she swallowed a fly, perhaps she’ll die.’

 Need help creating compelling action?
-Take our 5-day mini course on creating better pacing and action.
+Take our free 5-day mini course on creating better pacing and action.